 Funding has not yet been identified for the design or construction of a project.

 This study is currently in progress.
-The SR 20 Skagit CED O’Brian Reach study will identify river processes that contribute to erosion and flooding of SR 20 and recommend a project that reduces flooding of the highway and improves fish habitat within this section of the Skagit River.
+The SR 20 Skagit CED O’Brian Reach study will identify river processes that contribute to erosion and flooding of SR 20 and recommend a project concept that reduces flooding of the highway and improves fish habitat within this section of the Skagit River.

 Natural Systems Design (NSD) is WSDOT’s lead contractor implementing the study, with assistance from Veda Environmental leading the stakeholder engagement and Natural Waters LLC for quality control and quality assurance.